Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 \subsubsection{Unsteady Euler equations}

-We verify the FSR schemes also for an unsteady problem with a simple acoustic-wave solution taken from Ref.\cite{idolikeCFD_VOL1_v2p6_pdf}:
+We verify the FSR schemes for an unsteady problem with a simple acoustic-wave solution taken from Ref.\cite{idolikeCFD_VOL1_v2p6_pdf}:

 where $M_\infty = 1.7$, $t_s = 0.2$, $ u = u^{exact} $, and $a= \sqrt{ \gamma p^{exact} / \rho^{exact} }$.
 The exact solution is defined implicitly; it can be easily solved numerically by the fixed-point iteration, where the above exact solution formula is applied repeatedly from the initial values computed with $t=0$.
 This exact solution is valid until a shock is formed approximately at $t = t_s$.
-Accuracy verification is performed for the solution at $t=0.07$ at a fixed time step $\Delta t = 2.0E-06$ (the total $3,5000$ time steps) over a series of grids with 21, 41, 81, 161 nodes.
+Accuracy verification is performed for the solution at $t=0.07$ at a fixed time step $\Delta t = 2.0$E-$06$ (the total $3,5000$ time steps) over a series of grids with 21, 41, 81, 161 nodes.
 For this problem, we tested schemes with zero dissipation to verify the orders of accuracy indicated in the right-most column of Table \ref{Tab.FSR}.
+For time integration, we employ the three-stage SSP Runge-Kutta scheme \cite{SSP:SIAMReview2001} with CFL$=0.99$.

 Results are shown in Figure \ref{fig:oned_euler_unsteady_de}.
-As expected, the second-order schemes remain second-order.
+As expected, the second-order schemes remain second-order accuarte.
 The third-order schemes, FSR3, CFSR3, and QFSR3, are all fourth-order accurate; it verifies that the leading third-order term comes from the dissipation.
-On the other hand, the fourth-order schemes remain fourth-order.
+On the other hand, the fourth-order schemes remain fourth-order accurate.
 This is expected because the leading fourth-order error comes from the flux average term, not from the dissipation.
 The fifth-order schemes, FSR6 and QFSR5, now achieve sixth-order accuracy as expected.
-It is interesting to note that QFSR5 is nearly as accurate as FSR5 and QFSR(Z).
+It is interesting to note that QFSR5 is nearly as accurate as FSR5 and QFSR5(Z).